rvk-utd/hanna/modules/hanna-css/README-lib.md

-You can use this helper to generate custom CSS variables for your one-off component styling, using the same naming pattern as the Hanna CSS varibles, and the same type-safety as `cssVars`.
+You can use this helper to generate custom CSS variables for your one-off component styling, using the same naming pattern as the Hanna CSS varibles, and the same type-safety as `hannaVars`.

 ```js
 import { buildVariables, rem } from '@reykjavik/hanna-css';